 Seeking Assistance from Buckfire Law

 At Buckfire & Buckfire, P.C., our lawyers have been working to seek justice for people injured in Pontiac and throughout Michigan since 1969.
 As a result of our hard work, we have received countless awards, including:

 - Best Attorneys in America

 - Top Michigan Personal Injury Lawyer

 - The National Top 100 Trial Lawyers

 - The Best Lawyers in America

-Let a Pontiac Personal Injury Attorney Help
+Do I Need a Pontiac Personal Injury Attorney?

 When a person or business causes an injury, they should be held responsible for the resulting costs.
 However, proving fault in a civil lawsuit is complex, especially as a potential claimant is in the process of recovering from their injuries and handling medical expenses and other accident-related damages.